reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
-    The project provides a detailed walkthrough of a Capture The Flag (CTF) challenge focused on cracking an NTLM password hash using Hashcat and the rockyou.txt wordlist in a Kali Linux environment.
+    The project provides a detailed walkthrough of a Capture the Flag (CTF) challenge, focusing on cracking an NTLM password hash using Hashcat and the rockyou.txt word list in a Kali Linux environment.
 It emphasizes the importance of identifying hash types, setting up the appropriate tools, and applying effective password-cracking strategies, all of which are educational purposes to enhance cybersecurity skills.
   </blockquote>
 </details>

-<h2>🧑‍🎓📜🎓Certifications & Education:</h2>
+<h2>🧑‍🎓📜🎓Certifications:</h2>

 - [CompTIA CySA++: CS0-003](https://github.com/reyestech/CySACert/blob/de4697c06c882f5b9bc2b1f60aecb32d2ea2ef20/README.md)
 - [CompTIA Security+: SY0-701](https://github.com/reyestech/Comptia-Sec-Cert-Image/tree/main)